 SoyNut Butter Outbreak Lawsuit Update: Our law firm has filed a lawsuit against The SoyNut Butter Company for a child who contracted an E. coli O157:H7 infection and hemolytic uremic syndrome (kidney failure) after eating an I.M.
 Healthy SoyNut Butter product at a daycare.
 Our young client is one of at least 20 children sickened in this outbreak, 7 of whom developed HUS.

-If your child has been sickened and have questions about an E. coli lawsuit to compensate your little one, contact Brendan Flaherty or Ryan Osterholm at 1-888-377-8900 (toll free) or use our online free consultation form.
-Brendan and Ryan are representing our young client, M.R.
+If your child has been sickened and you have questions about an E. coli lawsuit to compensate your little one, contact our E.coli lawyers at 1-888-377-8900 (toll-free) or use our online free consultation form. =

 Our law firm, which recently won $7.55 million for a child sickened in another outbreak, is investigating a multistate outbreak of Shiga toxin-producing E. coli O157:H7 infections that are linked to I.M.
 Healthy SoyNut Butter products.